How To Fix Written Mistake On Car Title When Selling Your Car?

 What should I do if I find an error in my title?

 You should go to the DMV to correct the error.
-If the DMV has not issued a new title, you may be asked to pay a fee.
-If the DMV is able to correct the error, they will issue you a new title.
+You may be asked to pay a fee if the DMV has yet to issue a new title.
+If the DMV can correct the error, they will issue you a new title.

-What happens if I don’t have a clean title?
+What happens if I need a clean title?

-If you don’t have a clean title, you may be charged with a crime.
+You may be charged with a crime if you don’t have a clean title.
 If you are the seller, you may be accused of title fraud.

 Final Verdict

-We hope you enjoyed our article on how to fix written mistake on car title when selling.
-We know that sometimes things happen and mistakes happen, but we want you to know that there is a way to fix it if you experience an error on your car title!
+We hope you enjoyed our article on how to fix written mistakes on car titles when selling.
+We know that sometimes things happen and mistakes happen, but we want you to know there is a way to fix it if you experience an error on your car title!
 Thank you for reading.
 We appreciate your time and support!